rustdesk-org/hwcodec/README.md

 ### Features

-* Support Nvidia, AMD graphics cards (Intel partial)
+* Support Nvidia, AMD graphics cards
 * All codecs are latency-free